hvy/chainer-gan-improvements/README.md

 ## Minibatch Discrimination

 Comparison of random samples created by generators with and without minibatch discrimination.
-The generators were trained for 100 epochs with 60000 images.
+The generators were trained for 100 epochs with 60000 images each.
+Notice that the generator has started to collpase for the regular GAN as some of the samples are almost identical.
+This is not the case with the improvemed GAN.

 ### GAN with Minibatch Discrimination